An analysis of performance by selected industries follows.

 Rental, hiring and real estate services

-Rental, hiring and real estate services had the second highest capital expenditure of all Total selected industries at $33.4b, behind Mining ($57.1b).
+Rental, hiring and real estate services had the second highest capital expenditure of all Total selected industries at $37.6b, behind Mining.

-In percentage terms, Rental, hiring and real estate services had the highest interest expenses of any industry, accounting for 18.8% of its total expenses.
+In percentage terms, Rental, hiring and real estate services has the highest interest expenses of any industry, accounting for 18.5% of its total expenses.